James Craig (Missouri soldier): Biography

-James Craig was born in Washington County, Pennsylvania on February 28, 1818, the son of tailor James Craig and Margaret Slater (Sleator) Craig.
+Craig was born in Washington County, Pennsylvania on February 28, 1818, the son of tailor James Craig and Margaret Slater (Sleator) Craig.
 (Note: Some sources indicate Craig's year of birth was 1817 or 1820.)
 He was two years old when his family relocated to Richland County, Ohio, where Craig was raised and educated.
 At age 22, Craig began to study law in the Canton, Ohio office of Harris and Brown.
 After attaining admission to the bar, he practiced briefly in New Philadelphia, Ohio.
 In 1844, he relocated to Oregon, Missouri, where he continued to practice law.

 A Democrat, in 1846, Craig was elected to represent Holt County, Missouri in the Missouri House of Representatives and he served one term.
 During the Mexican–American War, he organized a company of the Missouri Militia's Oregon Battalion which he commanded as a captain as it provided protection for wagon trains of migrants and supplies in western Missouri, Kansas, and other western states.
 In 1849, he traveled west to take part in the California gold rush.
 In 1850, he returned to Missouri and settled in St. Joseph, where he practiced law in partnership with Lawrence Archer.

 In 1851, Craig was elected circuit attorney of the 12th judicial circuit, and he served two terms.
 A supporter of the Union during the American Civil War, in 1861 he was commissioned as a brigadier general of United States Volunteers and assigned to command the Union Army's Department of the Platte, where he was directed to maintain federal relationships with the Pawnee and Sioux in Kansas, Nebraska and other nearby states.
 He resigned in 1863, and was soon appointed a brigadier general of the Missouri Militia and appointed to command the Northwestern Department, with headquarters in St. Joseph.
 In this command, he was responsible for curtailing the activities of pro-Confederate bushwhackers.
 Craig served until the end of the war, and resigned in 1865.

 In addition to practicing law, Craig was active in railroads and other business ventures, including serving as president of the Hannibal and St. Joseph Railroad.
 Craig died in St. Joseph on October 21, 1888.
 He was buried at Mount Mora Cemetery in St. Joseph.

-Legacy

-Craig was the namesake of Craig, Missouri.
+He was the namesake of Craig, Missouri.